 17 FEB – 5 MAR 2016

-Gallery 9 welcomes back Tonee Messiah for her eighth solo exhibition: Over Considered.
+Gallery 9 is pleased to welcome back Tonee Messiah for her eighth solo exhibition, Over Considered.

 Messiah begins each work by spontaneously painting in a solid ground.
 This ground is then built on, with various hard and soft forms overlapping and intersecting in an archeological drift.
 The effect is one of movement and agitation, closure and expansion, drawing the viewer towards the inner sub-structure of the painting.